iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___20.0.0/report.md

 > Excellent service.
 Easy to use, and convenient<br> :date: __2021-06-22 10:18:48__

 > very useful to manage your communication<br> :date: __2021-06-21 12:00:37__

-> Fiinally a way to have your medical history at YOUR finger tips rather than EVERYONE else's finger tips, bar you!!!<br> :date: __2021-06-20 17:48:42__